inky03/hscript-insanity/README.md

 > this feature is experimental and currently very unfinished. <br>
 > currently only CLASS types are supported (ENUMS and ABSTRACTS will be supported later)

-you can define custom modules from string and use them in scripts !!
+you can load custom modules from string and use them in scripts !!

 ```hx
 var path:String = 'test/source/TestModule.hxs';